Lori Loughlin, Mossimo Giannulli Plead Not Guilty In College Cheating Scandal

 The couple's older daughter, Olivia Jade Giannulli, is a beauty vlogger with nearly 2 million subscribers.
 Since her parents' arrest, she has lost deals with Sephora and TRESemmé.

-Last week, other parents including actress Felicity Huffman announced that they would enter guilty pleas to a single charge of conspiracy to commit mail fraud and honest services mail fraud.
+Last week, other parents, including actress Felicity Huffman, announced that they would enter guilty pleas to a single charge of conspiracy to commit mail fraud and honest-services mail fraud.